Digitalized-Energy-Systems/opfgym/README.md

 To decide which system to use for experiments, here a quick list with the relevant information for each simbench system for quick access:
-(Insert 0,1,2 for current, future and far future system)
+(Insert 0,1,2 for current, future and far future system, see simbench documentation)

 | simbench_network_name   | n_buses   | n_ext_grid    | n_gen     | n_sgen        | n_loads   |
 |---|---|---|---|---|---|